BeauConstrictor/Ozpex-64/README.md

 - jump (`j`): typing a `j` followed by a 2 byte memory address (in hex) will start executing code at that address.

-- execute (`x`): a shorthand for jump, typing an `x` followed by either a 1, 2 or 3 will jump to cartrdidge slot 1, slot 2 and the ROM respectively.
+- execute (`x`): a shorthand for jump, typing an `x` followed by either a 1, 2 or 3 will jump to cartridge slot 1, slot 2 and the ROM respectively.

 ## Emulator